emmano/android-studio-testing-project-template/README.md

 7. Upon restart the `robolectricTest/java` directory should be green.
 Now you need to run the `configureJUnitDefaultToUseRobolectricClasspath` Gradle task.
 To do so, go to `View-> Tool Windows->Gradle`.
 Expand the menu that has the name of your app, and double click on the `configureJUnitDefaultToUseRobolectricClasspath` task.
 Android studio will prompt the same message as before (requesting to reload the project).
 Click OK.
 8. After Android Studio reloads, you should syncronize your project. `File->Syncrhonize`.
 9. Run the `MyActivityRobolectricTest.java` inside the robolectricTest module.
 Right click on the method, `Run>testMethodName()` (the second option on the dropdown; the JUnit one).
+10. Go to Android Studio > Preferences > Compiler > uncheck "Use in-process build"
-10. If everything is set up correclty, the test should run and pass.
+11. If everything is set up correclty, the test should run and pass.

 InjectedTestRunner
 ========================================